tinacms/tina.io/content/docs/tina-cloud/client.md

 ##### Field customization:

-Since your forms are built automatically, `formify` can also be used to customize fields:
+Since your forms are built automatically through the schema you create, you can also use `formify` to customize specific fields:

 ```tsx
 const [payload, isLoading] = useGraphqlForms({